metrorailings/OwlBlog/content/posts/week-11-circa-picks.md

 their ground game finds renewed life against Detroit's slow defensive front.

 **Detroit covers if**
-the Browns are caught slacking off from what should be an easy win for them.
-Even though the Lions have no
+the Browns are caught slacking off from what should be an easy win for them
+\- OR -
+Tim Boyle redefines this offense into something much more aggressive than what it was under Goff.

 ***